-In 2013 he travelled to Alaska, invited as part of an international team of artists and scientists to work on the project GYRE: The Plastic Ocean.
-This unique project explores the integration of science and art to document and interpret the issue of plastic and human waste in the marine and coastal environment.
+In 2013 he travelled to Alaska, invited as part of an international team of artists and scientists to work on the project GYRE: The Plastic Ocean,the first exhibition to focus exclusively on plastic pollution.

 He was the first Artist in Residence at Tate Gallery St. Ives and short-listed reserve artist for the Arts Council England Antarctic Fellowship.
 He has supported many non-profit and NGOs such as Surfers Against Sewage, The Marine Conservation Society and the Surfrider Foundation.
 He lives and works in Cornwall, England.

 Creating a goal-driven statement of what a product or application does results in better product experiences.
 It meets expectations because it is focused on solving the problem it was created to address.
 There is power in doing one thing and it doing it very well.
 Francisco Inchauste From Creating a Timeless User Experience

 Fitts' law is centered around a mathematical equation that is used to illustrate the time it takes to reach a target object.
 A target object, in the context of UIs, can be any interactive element, such as a submit button, a hyperlink, and an input field in a web form.
 The idea is this: The quicker you can reach a target object, the more convenient and easy it is to use.
 Jason Gross From Improving Usability with Fitts' Law